-9.5.
-Controls
+9.5 Control

-Reconstitute by adding 150 μl distilled water to lyophilized controls (10-30 minutes).
-Further treat the controls like your samples in the assay.
+Reconstitute by adding 200 μ l distilled water to lyophilized control (10-30 minutes).
+Swirl or mix gently to ensure complete and homogeneous solubilization.
+Further treat the control like your serum samples in the assay.
 For control range please refer to certificate of analysis or vial label.
-Store reconstituted controls aliquoted at -20°C. Avoid repeated freeze and thaw cycles.
+Store reconstituted control aliquoted at -20°C. Avoid repeated freeze and thaw cycles.

-9.6.
-Addition of Colour-giving Reagents: Blue-Dye, Green-Dye
+9.6 Addition of Colour-giving Reagents: Blue-Dye, Green-Dye

-In order to help our customers to avoid any mistakes in pipetting the Platinum ELISAs, eBioscience offers a tool that helps to monitor the addition of even very small volumes of a solution to the reaction well by giving distinctive colours to each step of the ELISA procedure.
+In order to help our customers to avoid any mistakes in pipetting Platinum ELISAs, eBioscience offers a tool that helps to monitor the addition of even very small volumes of a solution to the reaction well by giving distinctive colours to each step of the ELISA procedure.